bobcmartin/AVRCore/README.md

 # AVRCore
 ## Arduino support package for the AVR Dx/Ex Curiosity Nano Development boards
-AVRCore is a fork from the DxCore AVR Dx suport spackage created by Spence Konde It sinplifies the menu choices the Tools Top Level directory by predefining many of the options that are specific to the Curiousity Nano boards.
+AVRCore is a fork from the `DxCore` AVR Dx support spackage created by Spence Konde It sinplifies the menu choices the Tools Top Level directory by predefining many of the options that are specific to the Curiousity Nano boards.
 This prevents configuration errors that may prevent a perfectly valid target sketch to compile.